JakaPresecnik/travel_planner/README.md

 - [x] test all three API calls
 - [x] create an object that holds the data we want
   - [x] greate a weather icon function and add the url to object
-- [ ] make a function that builds UI for the trip we submited
+- [x] make a function that builds UI for the trip we submited
+- [x] make a function that resets our submission
 - [ ] create an object on the server that will hold data
 - [ ] send data to server function
 - [ ] get the data already stored to the clent side